Preppy: Definition

-The term preppy derives from the private college-preparatory schools that some American upper class and upper middle class children attend.
+The term preppy originates from the private college-preparatory schools that some American upper class and upper middle class children attend.
 The term preppy is commonly associated with the Ivy League and broader group of oldest universities in the Northeast as well as the prep schools which brought students to them, since traditionally a primary goal in attending a prep school was admittance into one of these institutions.
 Preppy fashion derives from the fashions of these old Northeastern schools in the early to mid-twentieth century.

 Lisa Birnbach's 1980 book The Official Preppy Handbook was written to poke fun at the rich lives of privileged Ivy League and socially elite liberal arts college students.
 It portrays the preppy social group as well-connected, and although exclusive, courteous to other social groups without fostering serious relationships with them.
 Being educated and well-connected is associated with an upper-class socioeconomic status that emphasizes higher education and high-income professional success.
-The book ended up fueling and influencing a resurgence of interest preppy fashion in the 1980's.
+The book ended up fueling and influencing a resurgence of interest in preppy fashion in the 1980s.